 Easing back into the routine

-After your medical leave is over, gear up for the next challenge: making your re-entry to your job as comfortable as possible.
-For cancer survivors, returning to work often brings mixed emotions: relief, trepidation, hope -- and perhaps awkwardness.
-Even if you are sure you're ready to return, you may worry: Will you encounter skepticism or support?
+After your medical leave is over, gear up for the next step: making your re-entry to your job as comfortable as possible.
+For cancer survivors, returning to work often brings mixed emotions: relief, trepidation, hope — and perhaps awkwardness.
+Even if you are sure you’re ready to return, you may worry: Will you encounter skepticism or support?
 That depends partly on how you approach the situation, experts say.
 Here are some suggestions for smoothing the transition from cancer patient back to valued employee.

 Follow Your Style

 If you’re naturally talkative and share information easily, you may want to update co-workers and your boss on your recovery.
 If you’re more private, just tell everyone you’re doing fine and let it go at that.
 (You can expect your supervisor to honor your requests for confidentiality.)
 How much you divulge can also depend on the work environment and whether other employees have taken time off for cancer treatment and returned to work successfully.
 Ultimately, the decision to share personal information is a completely personal decision, so weighing the costs and benefits to sharing is an important step.